francisrstokes/arcsecond/Readme.md

 ### choice

-`choice :: [Parser a *] -> Parser a *`
+`choice :: [Parser * a *] -> Parser * a *`

 `choice` takes an array of parsers, and returns a new parser that tries to match each one of them sequentially, and returns the first match.
+If `choice` fails, then it returns the error message of the parser that matched the most from the string.

 **Example**
 ```javascript